Abhishek83gupta/Deployment/3 - Docker-compose/README.md

 ## Trouble shooting :-

 1. If server get stuck on running compose commands then restart instance or you can use t2.medium as well
+2. Always check your ip-address in Incognito window (sometime not work in normal browser)

 ## Docker-compose commands :-